-Koraidon is a dual fighting/dragon-type legendary Pokémon.
+Koraidon is a dual fighting and dragon Pokémon.
 Scarlet notes it as potentially being the Winged King mentioned in an old expedition journal, which is said to have split the land with its bare fists.
 Violet describes it as resembling Cyclizar, though far more burly and ferocious.

 Koraidon’s ability is Orichalcum Pulse, which sees it summon harsh sunlight as soon as it enters battle.
 This move also boosts Koraidon’s attack while it’s in the harsh sunlight.